felixarntz/wp-media-picker/README.md

 ## Features

-* transforms a simple input field into a media picker with buttons to open the WordPress media modal
+* transforms a simple input field in the WordPress admin into a media picker with buttons to open the WordPress media modal
 * handles the custom media modal behavior as well as how the value is stored in the input field (you're free to choose between ID and URL)
 * renders a preview of the attachment if it is an image, video or audio file
 * uses WordPress Core technology wherever possible